vbernardes/minas/README.md

 - `partial_fit` – Incrementally trains the stream model.
 - `predict` – Predicts the target’s value.

+You can also run the [Quick-Start jupyter notebook](Quick-Start.ipynb) to follow the steps described below.

 ### Train and test a stream classification model using `Minas`

 #### 1. Import module